• Skip to primary navigation

 butterscotch toffee cookies spread out on a wire rack

-Since this recipe calls for melted butter, it is important to chill the dough.
+Since this recipe calls for melted butter, you would think it is important to chill the dough.
+But you absolutely don’t need to.

 It is always best to slightly underbake cookies.
 The edges should be set while the centers will still be soft.
 As the cookies cool, they will continue to set resulting in a fabulously chewy center.